-All students in youth work courses in VU's College of Education undertake a professional practice unit which includes fieldwork placement/s.
+All students in youth work courses in VU's College of Arts & Education undertake a professional practice unit which includes fieldwork placement/s.
 Students gain practical experience of professional youth work through these placements.
 Students can understand and enhance their knowledge of youth work practice in collaboration with community sector mentors and the university.

 Youth work students must undertake 200 hours of fieldwork placement.
 This can take place at any time throughout the academic year (dependent on organisation needs and student availability).